Meet Buddy, your new spirometry coach

 The lifestyles of people living with respiratory diseases

 First and foremost, it’s entirely possible the cohort of COVID-19-positive patients had fewer people with asthma simply because those same people were taking more serious precautions.
-This was not presented in the paper itself, but in a follow-up interview, the paper’s second author, Dr. Eugene Merzon, highlighted this possibility.*
+This was not presented in the paper itself, but in a follow-up interview, the paper’s second author, Dr. Eugene Merzon, highlighted this possibility.3

-This theory has also been advanced to help explain why the COPD population has, in general, been under-represented in COVID-19 cohorts*.
+This theory has also been advanced to help explain why the COPD population has, in general, been under-represented in COVID-19 cohorts4.
 Again, this makes a great deal of sense; people who have lived with chronic respiratory issues are already well-versed at avoiding irritants and triggers, and in general, are predisposed to taking precautions more seriously.
 Again, with the prevailing view being that COVID-19 would be, in the words of more than one person living with COPD, a “death sentence” if contracted, the stakes are high and minimizing risk a high priority.

 Limited exposure, masking, and hygiene measures all reduce the relative risk of letting the virus get anywhere near the ACE2 receptors.